mespe/mespe.github.io/content/post/dyn_docs-pt1.md

 In R, a dynamic document is a document which contains code to generate tables, figures, and in-text content.
-Dynamic documents have a few benefits by provide a means to:
+Dynamic documents have a few benefits by providing a means to:

 - Document the process behind the content: the code itself shows how the content was generated